go-ap/fedbox/README.md

 FedBOX is a very simple ActivityPub enabled service.
 Its main purpose is as a reference implementation for the other [go-ap](https://github.com/go-ap) packages.

-The secondary purpose is to abstract some common functionality that such a service would use such as HTTP handlers, middlewares, etc.
+The secondary purpose is to abstract some of the common functionality that such a service would use, such as: HTTP handlers and middlewares, storage and filtering etc.

-The current iteration persists data to a postgresql database but I want to add support for a filesystem based method.
+The current iteration persists data to PostgreSQL and BoltDB, but I want to also add support for a filesystem based method.